eunbee31/eunbee31.github.io/about/index.md

 comments: false
 ---

-<center>I am a Linguist & Research engineer working on Natural Language Processing (NLP).
+<center>I am a Linguist & Research engineer working on Natural Language Processing (NLP). </center>

+## Introduction
 Currently, I am working with industrial data as technical documents (e.g. specification documents, procedural documents) in System Engineering context.
 In System Engineering, it is crucial to have a good documentation because it allows to reduce the risk of failing in system development.
-As a linguist & research engineer, I am responsible for developing linguistic rules to detect anomalies in technical documents.</center>
+As a linguist & research engineer, I am responsible for developing linguistic rules to detect anomalies in technical documents.

 ## Simple timeline

-## Introduction
+## About me

 Since I have lived in several countries with different culture, I have been always interested in different languages and their diversity -- as well as the diversity of culture.
 These trips allowed me to be open-minded and to have a good adaptability.
 I respect the difference that exists among people and I am always curious about everything!